-TABLE 17 - Forestry types
+TABLE 18 - Forestry types

 Type Area Percentage of area

-Conifers 6.3 km^2 5.3 %
+Conifers 18.27 km^2 7.5 %

-Broadleaves 0.2 km^2 0.2 %
+Broadleaves 5.48 km^2 2.3 %

-Mixed 0 km^2 0 %
+Mixed 1.74 km^2 0.7 %

 Other 0 km^2 0 %

-Cleared 1.3 km^2 1.1 %
+Cleared 2.47 km^2 1.0 %

-Unknown 0.1 km^2 0.08 %
+Unknown 2.37 km^2 1.0 %

-Total 7.9 km^2 6.8 %
+Total 30.33 km^2 12.5 %

 Nationally $6,795 \text{ km}^2$ 10.0 %

-Table 17 presents the area and percentage area of the catchment under the various types of forest cover.
+Table 18 presents the area and percentage area of the catchment under the various types of forest cover.
 Maps 25, 26 and 27 illustrate this.
 Forestry activity can impact on the pH of receiving waters as well as on the levels of suspended solids and nutrients.
 It is also associated with the use of pesticides which can introduce harmful chemicals to the water environment.

-There is 7.9 km2 of forested land in this catchment and the percentage forest cover is lower than the national average.
-Unlike agriculture, the location of forestry activity is known and the forestry activity does not occur in close proximity to the shellfish area.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, highlights a small area of diffuse risk in the catchment (Map 13).
-However, the more recent risk assessment, undertaken by the WFD Forest and Water study, does not highlights any areas of acidification, eutrophication or sedimentation risk (Maps 25, 26 and 27).
-Monitoring in this shellfish area does not indicate any water quality issues which are likely to be attributable to forestry and therefore forestry is unlikely to be affecting shellfish water quality in this shellfish area.
+There is 30.33 km2 of forested land in this catchment and the percentage area under forest cover is higher than the national average.
+Unlike agriculture, the location of forestry activity is known and the forestry activity does occur in close proximity to the shellfish area, including areas of coniferous forest and cleared areas.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, does not highlight much diffuse risk in the catchment (Map 13).
+However, the more recent risk assessment, undertaken by the WFD Forest and Water study, highlights an area of acidification risk (Map 25).
+Monitoring does not indicate any water quality issues which are likely to be attributable to forestry however and therefore forestry is unlikely to be affecting shellfish water quality in this shellfish area.